tcwilkinson/caa2015/Paper/Paper.md

 # INTRODUCTION[^PaperOrigin]
 The Open Access movement rises a lot of sympathy among archaeologists.
 Academia.edu has grown to one of the biggest repository among others for archaeological paper « freely » avaiable, cross cuting boundaries of traditional reading circle[^Academia].
-Anyone understand some of the benefits of this acces.
-On the other side, the Free Software movement, where the origins of the Open Access movement is to be situated, is not considered as so relevant.
+Anyone understand some of the benefits of this avaiability.
+On the other side, the Free Software movement, where the origins of the Open Access movement is to be situated, is not considered as relevant.
 However, on going and growing debates about benefits of dynamism in publication available through new informations technologies challenge this position.
 Why should archaeologist consider the philosophy of Free Software with more awareness?

 Even if Free Software is well established inside and outside academia, the advantages of Free software (that is "the 'free' as in 'free speech', and not the 'free' as in 'free beer' ") are not acknowledged[^FreeBeer].
 Free software is in many cases (in the imaginary) understood as 'complicated', 'untrustable' or 'non as effective as proprietary software'.
-Generaly software is more often considerer as a tool to answer questions and the emphasis is put on the results and not on the reuse neither of workflows nor of the raw data.
+Generaly software is considered as a tool to answer questions and the emphasis is put on the results and not on the reuse neither of workflows nor of the collected data.

 The aim of this paper is to give a brief overview of the crossing of Free Software with Archaeology.
 This closer look draws the attention on changes in informations technologies that question knowledge dissemination.
-Not only Open Access is important to sustain for large access to research outcome but the access to the data and the analysis should be done in a transparent and reproducible way, that is closer to the ethic of scientific research.
+Not only Open Access is important to sustain for large access to research outcome but the access to the data and the analysis should be done in transparent and reproducible ways, that are closer to the ethic of scientific research.
 This will sustain a stronger research environment.

 Firstly, I will introduce the notion of Scientific Community and then I will concentrate on the similarities between Scientific Community and Free Software Community.
 In a third point, I will examine the concepts of reuse, modulation and reproducibility in archaeology which I will illustrate with two examples.

 [^Academia]: [academia.edu](http://academia.edu) is « free to use » but it is not free.
-The software runnings the site are unknown and there is no API, which would have made possible a queries of the growth of papers tagged with #Archaeology during the last years to assert the quoted sentence of the main text.
+The software runnings the site is unknown and there is no API, which would have made possible a queries of the growth of papers tagged with #Archaeology during the last years and assert the quoted sentence of the main text.
+Untill now, it's just a guess ...
 [^PaperOrigin]: This paper is the output of a talk given during the session 10A "ArcheoFOSS: free/open source software and archaeological research, ten years later" of the [CAA 2015 "KEEP THE REVOLUTION GOING"](http://caaconference.org/).
 I am grateful to the organisers and to the participants for the comments in a nice and motivating athmosphere.
 The original paper, the slideshow and extra material are freely accessible. doi: [10.5281/zenodo.16596](http://dx.doi.org/10.5281/zenodo.16596).
 A video was recorded by Douglas Mc... and published with recordingarchaeology.
 [^FreeBeer]: See the definition of the [Free Sofware Foundation](https://fsf.org)

 # Precedent Work
 The paper of Benjamin Ducke is, to my knowledge, the only article about the relation of Free and Open Source Software and Archaeology (@Ducke2012).
 He focuses the attention on the problem of 'black boxes' (@Morin2012) and of sustainability for the development of archaeological software.
-I base my developpement on his paper for the definition of Free Software.
+Proprietray software restric the assesment and control of the process and hinder the dissemination of the analysis.
+All non-detentor of the propietary software are de facto excluded of the reproduction of the analysis.
 However as stated, his article does not focus on philosophical or social aspect of Free Software.
-In my take up, I would like to focus narrower on these problems and how access ta data questions the methods established in archaeological research.
+In my take up, I would like to focus narrower on these problems and how access to data questions the methods established in archaeological research.

 <!--
 # INTRODUCTION